vitejs/vite/docs/config/index.md

 - **Type:** `Plugin[]`

   By default, Vite assumes dependencies ship plain JavaScript and will not attempt to transform non-js file formats during pre-bundling.
-If you wish to support speical file types, e.g. `.vue` files, you will need to supply the relevant plugins via this option.
+If you wish to support special file types, e.g. `.vue` files, you will need to supply the relevant plugins via this option.

   Note that you will also need to include these plugins in the main `plugins` option in order to support the same file types during production build.